colemanomartin/mpf-docs/hardware/voltages_and_power/wiring_and_connectors.rst

 Usually, they are spec'd for 7A (depends on housing and crimp).
 If you need more than 7A use multiple pins.

+Headers on pinball printed circuit boards often have a missing pin.
+This gap is filled by a polarizing key inserted into the cable housing thus preventing cables from being inserted in a reverse position or on an incorrect header.

 Molex part numbers (KK series):

 * 2 positions: 09-50-3021